GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% endDetailsSummary %}

 The [buyers](#buyer-detail) or [seller](#seller-detail) in an ad auction may need access to realtime data.
-For example, bidders may want to calculate the remaining budget in an ad campaign, or the seller may be required to check ad creatives against publisher policies.
+For example, buyers may want to calculate the remaining budget in an ad campaign, or the seller may be required to check ad creatives against publisher policies.

 To meet the privacy requirements of FLEDGE, realtime data required during an ad auction is provided by the [Key/Value service](#key-value-service-detail).
 When each buyer calls `navigator.joinAdInterestGroup()`,the buyer specifies a Key/Value service URL and specifies the keys to be queried to the service during an auction.
 Likewise, when the seller runs an ad auction by calling `navigator.runAdAuction()`, the seller provides a URL for its Key/Value service.
 The seller's Key/Value service will be queried with the render URL of the creative.